cyclus/cyclus.github.com/source/module/toolkit.rst

 A number of functions are provided in ``toolkit/enrichment.h`` that assist in enrichment-related calculations.
-Some highlights include a representation of Uranium assays in ``cyclus::toolkit::Assays``, as well as functions to calculate feed, tails, and SWU quantity requirements.
+Some highlights include a representation of uranium assays in ``cyclus::toolkit::Assays``, as well as functions to calculate feed, tails, and SWU quantity requirements.

 Commodity Recipe Context